-- A. Assets arising from operating activities that are expected to be realized, or are intended to be sold or consumed within the normal operating cycle; - B. Assets held mainly for trading purposes; - C. Assets that are expected to be realized within twelve months from the balance sheet date; or - D. Cash and cash equivalents, excluding restricted cash and cash equivalents and those that are to be exchanged or used to pay off liabilities more than twelve months after the balance sheet date.
+- A. Assets arising from operating activities that are expected to be realized, or are intended to be sold or consumed within the normal operating cycle. - B. Assets held mainly for trading purposes. - C. Assets that are expected to be realized within twelve months from the balance sheet date. - D. Cash and cash equivalents, excluding restricted cash and cash equivalents and those that are to be exchanged or used to pay off liabilities more than twelve months after the balance sheet date.

-The Company classifies the assets that does not meet any of the above criteria as non-current.
+All assets that do not meet any of the above criteria are classified as non-current assets.